indigoparadox/maug/README.md

 **The API is currently in flux and is not yet completely final!**

-Current maug-based projects may be found under [https://github.com/topics/maug](The maug topic on GitHub)!
+Current maug-based projects may be found under [The maug topic on GitHub](https://github.com/topics/maug)!

 ## Design Constraints